 CCI provides a manual and support via phone, email, or in-person.
 The CCI volunteer community also communicates to support each other and provide suggestions to one another, especially newcomers to the program.
 Other organizations will have different requirements depending on their size and locations— some organizations will have puppy raisers attend weekly group classes before getting their first puppy.
 They will then bring their assigned puppy to those same class locations after the puppy is delivered to them.

 Where are you allowed to take your puppy while in training?
-Are you allowed to take them anywhere that an adult service dog would be?

 The puppies, depending on which state you live in, will typically have the same public access rights as service dogs.
 You need to check this out for your state.
 Otherwise, we will ask permission in advance from the management before just showing up with pups.
 We just turned in puppy number 14, so many of the places we visit regularly are already familiar with us, and are accustomed to having us and our canines in and around their businesses.